Marcel2603/tfcoach/docs/pages/development/index.md

 ## Semantic Commits

 We are using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) to release this project.
 To streamline the whole process, we have enabled **squash-commits** on merge.
 So you just need to name your pr correctly.

+## Pre-Commit

+We also have defined some [pre-commit](https://pre-commit.com/) rules.
+You can install these hooks via `make init-precommit`.